 - Cheesy Everything Bagel Seasoning Crescents

-Jalapeno Popper Crescent rolls
+Jalapeno Popper Crescent Roll Recipe

 - Preheat oven to 375 degrees.
 Very lightly coat a large baking sheet with cooking spray to prevent sticking.
 You can also use parchment paper.